NicholasBrunsink/NicholasBrunsink/README.md

 ### Hello, I am Nicholas.
-I am in my first year of my PhD in Electrical Engineering at North Carolina State University.
+I am a first year PhD student in Electrical Engineering at North Carolina State University.

 My research area is in GNNs, AI Accelerators, and optimizations.
 Recently, I have been looking at sparse-dense matrix multiplication on the Cerebras CS-2 system